Structural history of the Roman military: Imperial legions and reformation of the auxilia (27 BC – 117 AD)

 Since the legions were officially open only to Roman citizens, Max Cary and Howard Hayes Scullard argue that at least in some provinces at this time "many provincials must have been recruited who lacked any genuine claim to Roman citizenship but received it unofficially on enlistment," a practice that was to increase in the 2nd century.
-This is most likely in those provinces where the pool of Roman citizens was not large enough to fulfill the provincial army's recruitment needs.
+This is most likely in those provinces where the pool of Roman citizens was not large enough to fulfil the provincial army's recruitment needs.
 One possible example is Britain, where one estimate puts the citizen pool in the 1st century at only 50,000 out of a total provincial population of around two million.

 At the same time as the legions underwent these transformations, the auxilia were reorganized and a number of allied troops were formalised into standing units similar to legions.
 Rather than being raised re-actively when required, the process of raising auxiliary troops was carried out in advance of conflicts according to annual targets.
 Whereas the internal organisation of the auxilia had previously been left up to their commanders, in the early empire they were organised into standardised units known as turmae (for cavalry alae) and centuriae (for infantry cohortes).
 Although never becoming as standardised in their equipment as the legions, and often retaining some national flavour, the size of the units at least was standardised to some degree.
 Cavalry were formed into either an ala quingenaria of 512 horsemen, or an ala millaria of 1,000 horsemen.
 Likewise, infantry auxilia could be formed into a cohors quingenaria of 500 men or a cohors millaria of 1,000 men.
 Mixed cavalry/infantry auxiliaries were typically formed with a larger proportion of foot than horse troops: the cohors equitata quingenaria consisted of 380 foot and 120 horsemen, and the cohors equitata millaria consisted of 760 foot and 240 horsemen.

 The vitality of the empire at this point was such that the use of native auxilia in the Roman army did not apparently barbarise the military as some scholars claim was to happen in the late empire.
 On the contrary, those serving in the auxilia during this period frequently strove to Romanise themselves.
 They were granted Roman citizenship on retirement, granting them several social advantages, and their sons became eligible for service in the legions.

 As with the army, many non-Italians were recruited into the Roman Navy, partly because the Romans had never readily taken to the sea.
 It appears that the navy was considered to be slightly less prestigious than the auxilia but, like the auxilia, troops could gain citizenship on discharge upon retirement.
 In terms of structure, each ship was staffed by a group of men approximately equivalent to a century, with ten ships forming a naval squadron.